lerna/lerna/commands/version/README.md

 In order to prevent unintended overwrites, this command will skip `git push` (i.e., it implies `--no-push`).

-### `--commit-hooks`

-Run git commit hooks when committing the version changes.

-Defaults to `true`.
-Pass `--no-commit-hooks` to disable.

-This option is analogous to the `npm version` [option](https://docs.npmjs.com/misc/config#commit-hooks) of the same name.

 ### `--conventional-commits`

 ```sh
 lerna version --conventional-commits
 ```

-When run with this flag, `lerna version` will use the [Conventional Commits Specification](https://conventionalcommits.org/) to [determine the version bump](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-recommended-bump) and [generate CHANGELOG](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli)
+When run with this flag, `lerna version` will use the [Conventional Commits Specification](https://conventionalcommits.org/) to [determine the version bump](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-recommended-bump) and [generate CHANGELOG.md files](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli).

+Passing [`--no-changelog`](#--no-changelog) will disable the generation (or updating) of `CHANGELOG.md` files.

 ### `--changelog-preset`